 This page will provide you with a visitor's guide to the gallery.
 We'll cover what to expect at the galley along with details on both permanent and temporary exhibitions.
-We've also included practical details on how to get there, parking, ticket prices, opening times and a location map.
+We've also included practical details on how to get there, parking, ticket prices and opening times.
 There is also information on places to eat in the gallery and places to stay in its vicinity.

 The National Portrait Gallery sits behind the National Gallery, just off Trafalgar Square.
 On arrival the exterior looks deceptively small.
 However, as you enter you will soon realise that it holds a vast art collection.
 If you have any queries about the best way in which to tackle the gallery, you can speak to the staff at the information desk who are willing to give you advice.
 If there is a particular picture that you'd like to see, this is also a good place to find out where it is located.